jayztea/localmtgleague/README.md

 - Defect: Update node.js for deprecated package, causing git actions to fail
 - Defect: "Record Match" button in the step 5 of recording match can be selected many times, causing duplicated records being created
 - Defect: Same commander can be added for a user more than 1 time, need to only allow for a user to add the commander once.
+- Defect: Player Statistics
+  - Highlights: Best Commander, Best Color, Worst Color all not working. (only when 10 or more games played maybe?)
+  - Commander Statistics, Color Statistics, Recent Match History are all not mobile friendly tables/views
 - Feature: Add ability to have backgrounds & partner commanders
 - User Behavior: Players are "creating match" before they complete their match.
 The "created match" will disappear after a certain amount of time, and token might not have forever persistence.
 Maybe we need a better workflow.
 - User Behavior: User creating leagues when league already available.
 More documentation on what purpose of league versus match is.